-This photo album display photos of waders (shorebirds) that belong to families placed in four suborders, see Taxonomy note at the end of this page.
-The first gallery features thick-knees, together with oystercatchers, plover and stilts.
-The second display Jacanas, Sandpipers/Snipes together with Crab Plover, and Pratincoles.
+This photo album display photos of Waders (Shorebirds) that belong to families placed in four suborders see Taxonomy note at the end of this page.
+The first gallery features thick-knees, together with oystercatchers, plover, and stilts.
+The second gallery displays jacanas, sandpipers/snipes, crab plover and pratincoles.
 These galleries show bird portraits in habitats that include coastal, wetland and a variety of terrestrial environments around the world.

 Waders are called shorebirds in America, where “wader” refers to long-legged birds, such as herons and flamingos.